siyuanliu086/GDT/README.md

 # GDT
-tencent GDT demo, adapt for androidX and androidQ
+tencent GDT demo, adapt for androidX and androidQ, and sourcecode version : 4.90.960